MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-invoke-activity.md

 `{Image is a place holder will share it for development as per design standards post SME approval}`

-The following table lists information on which communication concept to use in different scenarios:
+The following table outlines which communication concept to use in different scenarios:

 |Comunication flow| Use| Scenario |
 |---|---| --- |